Spain eyes 'substantial' vaccination in first half 2021, contagion slows

 New infections measured over the past 14 days have fallen to 436 per 100,000 people from 530 in the first week of November, he said.

-Reporting by Inti Landauro and Emma Pinedo, writing by Andrei Khalip,; Editing by Ingrid Melander and Nick Macfie
+Reporting by Inti Landauro and Emma Pinedo, writing by Andrei Khalip,; Editing by Ingrid Melander, Nick Macfie and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.